super-fantastic-group/nlp-git/README.md

 ---

-### Topic:
+### Topic
-Predicting the primary language used in a Github repository by anazlying their respective README.md.
+Predicting the primary language used in a GitHub repository by anazlying their respective README.md

-- Information was gathered using web scraping and the Github api
+- Information was gathered by web scraping GitHub
 - Data chosen for this set were repositories that were starred over a hundred times

+- Present a summary of findings for a general audience using [google slides](https://docs.google.com/presentation/d/19CbSGQgPQwyDRF16-tnPGGmYLi81gsi-UCVJ_0p3UVg/edit#slide=id.gc6f9e470d_0_0)

 ---

-### Contents:
+### Contents

     Jupyter Notebook    nlp-project.ipynb
     Notebook that thoroughly demonstrates the steps involved in performing analysis on the provided data